 Notes and Trivia

 - There have been four seasons in which four separate players recorded 30-30 seasons.
 The first was 1987 (Joe Carter, Eric Davis, Howard Johnson, and Darryl Strawberry).
 The second was 1996 (Dante Bichette, Barry Bonds, Ellis Burks, and Barry Larkin).
 The third was in 1997 (Jeff Bagwell, Bonds, Raul Mondesi, and Larry Walker).
 The last occurance was in 2011 (Ryan Braun, Jacoby Ellsbury, Matt Kemp, and Ian Kinsler).
-The most recent season without a 30-30 player was 2010.
+There were no seasons without a 30-30 player between 2013 and 2017 - a rare prolonged drought in recent times.
 The closest 30-30 player in 2010 was Carlos Gonzalez with 34 home runs and 26 stolen bases.
-Other recent seasons where a player did not record a 30-30 season include 1994 - the season shortened by the player's strike.
+In addition, other recent seasons where a player did not record a 30-30 season include 1994 - the season shortened by the player's strike.
 In 1994 Barry Bonds finished with 37 home runs and 29 stolen bases (112 games), while Sammy Sosa also had a shot with 25 home runs and 22 steals (105 games).
 During the shortened 1981 season, Andre Dawson finished with 24 home runs and 26 steals in 103 games.

 - The players with the most 30-30 seasons are Bobby Bonds and his son Barry with 5 each.
 The only other players with more than 2 are Alfonso Soriano with 4, and Howard Johnson with 3.
 Players with two 30-30 seasons: Willie Mays, Ron Gant, Sammy Sosa, Jeff Bagwell, Raul Mondesi, Vladimir Guerrero, Bobby Abreu, Ian Kinsler and Ryan Braun.